RNA therapeutics: Antisense RNA

 Antisense RNA is the non-coding and single-stranded RNA that is complementary to a coding sequence of mRNA.
 It inhibits the ability of mRNA to be translated into proteins.
 Short antisense RNA transcripts are produced within the nucleus by the action of the enzyme Dicer, which cleaves double-stranded RNA precursors into 21–26 nucleotide long RNA species.

 There is an antisense-based discovery strategy, rationale and design of screening assays, and the application of such assays for screening of natural product extracts and the discovery of fatty acid condensing enzyme inhibitors.
 Antisense RNA is used for treating cancer and inhibition of metastasis and vectors for antisense sequestration.
 Particularly MicroRNAs(miRs) 15 and 16 to a patient in need of the treatment for diagnosis and prophylaxis of cancer.
 Antisense drugs are based on the fact that antisense RNA hybridizes with and inactivates mRNA.
 These drugs are short sequences of RNA that attach to mRNA and stop a particular gene from producing the protein for which it encodes.
 Antisense drugs are being developed to treat lung cancer, diabetes and diseases such as arthritis and asthma with a major inflammatory component.
 It shows that the decreased expression of MLLT4 antisense RNA 1 (MLLT4‑AS1) is a potential biomarker and a predictor of a poor prognosis for gastric cancer.
 So far, applications of antisense RNAs in antivirus and anticancer treatments and in regulating the expression of related genes in plants and microorganisms have been explored.

+RNA-targeted therapies are being explored for severe genetic epilepsies; for example, ASO-mediated knockdown of KCNT1 has been investigated as an experimental approach for KCNT1-associated epileptic encephalopathy in humans, as well as in prenatal models.

 Non-viral vectors, virus vectors and liposomes have been used to deliver the antisense RNA through the cell membrane into the cytoplasm and nucleus.
 It has been found that the viral vector based delivery is the most advantageous among different delivery systems because it has a high transfection efficacy.
 However, it is difficult to deliver antisense RNA only to the targeted sites.
 Also, due to the size and the stability issues of antisense RNA, there are some limitations to its use.
 To improve the delivery issues, chemical modifications, and new oligonucleotide designs have been studied to enhance the drug distribution, side effects, and tolerability.